monsoonmaelstrom/book2/book2.md

 “The clothes and the comment about the goblin,” Liam says.

-“The clothes were a guess,” I state.
+“The clothes were a guess,” I insist.

 Liam doesn’t ask if I’m sure, but I can tell he wants to.